NoXX-Technologies/docs/README.md

 - Run tests and block on error
 - Notify Appropriate Slack channels (success/failure)
 - Be automatically evaluated for performance implications (i.e. Scout APM)
+- Be triggered by git pushes to cooresponding git branch (i.e. push to dev deploys dev environment, push to staging deploy staging environment, etc)

 #### All production errors should:
 - Be automatically created and a cooresponding ticket should be opened (i.e. Honeybadger, Sentry, etc)